Terminal Agents Suffice for Enterprise Automation: Analysis and Discussion

 \subsection{What skills do terminal agents create?}

-We examine the contents of the skills directories accumulated during evaluation to understand what types of knowledge agents record and how this varies across platforms.
+We examine the skills directories accumulated during evaluation to understand what knowledge agents record and how this varies across platforms.
 Across all three platforms, the agent created 38 skill files: 11 for ServiceNow, 2 for GitLab, and 25 for ERPNext.
 Every skill was marked as \texttt{verified}, indicating the agent confirmed each procedure on at least one subsequent task.

 Skills are overwhelmingly procedural, presenting step-by-step recipes for creating or modifying records via the platform API.
 However, the bulk of each skill's content is not the procedure itself, which is typically a single API call, but rather the \emph{pitfalls} and \emph{field mappings} embedded within it.
 These capture non-obvious knowledge discovered through trial and error: mappings between UI labels and API fields, valid field values, which endpoints exist, and workarounds for issues such as shell quoting.